 There are many ways an organist can end up with a stiff neck from tilting the head too far backward while playing.

-If they've worked with a choir long enough, all organists have done this (photo) or something like it -- occasions often arise when there simply isn't enough time to get a choir accompaniment into tight motor memory before it must be performed.
+If they've worked with a choir long enough, all organists have done this (photo) or something like it -- occasions often arise when there may be no page turner and there simply isn't enough time to get a choir accompaniment into tight motor memory before it must be performed.

 Attempting to sight read from a high rack is one thing, but when the pages of the score are piled even higher and the player's view is partially blocked by a music lamp, indeed, it can get worse ...